 SPF, DMARC, and Compliance Addresses

-To meet the main specifications of email services, the following guidelines should be followed.
-It is recommended that every email service have the following settings:
+To meet the main email service specifications, the following guidelines should be followed.
+It is recommended that every email service have the following configurations:

-- A TXT key in the DNS for SPF, which will allow sending messages from certain servers.
+- A TXT record in DNS for SPF, which will allow sending messages from specific servers.
 Example lines are as follows:

 "v=spf1 include:_spf.google.com -all" "v=spf1 include:spf.protection.outlook.com -all"

-- A DKIM configuration, used by the email server that will authenticate the messages to be sent, which can vary between a TXT or CNAME key depending on the email service strategy
+- A DKIM configuration, used by the email server to authenticate the messages being sent, which can vary as either a TXT or CNAME record depending on the email service strategy

-- A DMARC configuration, which will declare the rule adopted for the SPF and DKIM records.
-The following value is recommended, changing the email address that will receive the DKIM result reports:
+- A DMARC configuration, which will declare the rule adopted for SPF and DKIM records.
+The following value is recommended, changing the email address that will receive the DKIM report results:

 "v=DMARC1; p=reject; sp=reject; fo=1; adkim=r; aspf=r; pct=100; rua=mailto:dmarc@example.com; ruf=mailto:dmarc@example.com; rf=afrf; ri=86400;"

-*._report._dmarcor (the email domain instead of the wildcard *, for example:example.com._report._dmarc):
+*._report._dmarc(or the email domain instead of the wildcard *, e.g.,example.com._report._dmarc):

 "v=DMARC1;"